Principles of the Treaty of Waitangi: Fourth Labour Government's principles

-In 1989, the Fourth Labour Government adopted the "Principles for Crown Action on the Treaty of Waitangi".
+In 1989, the Fourth Labour Government adopted the Principles for Crown Action on the Treaty of Waitangi.
 Therese Crocker has argued that Labour's publication of the principles "comprised one of a number of Crown responses to what is generally known as the 'Maori Renaissance'."
 Prime Minister David Lange, in an introduction to the document said of the principles that:

 The principles in the 1989 publication are as follow:

 This principle describes the balance between articles 1 and 2: the exchange of sovereignty by the Māori people for the protection of the Crown.
 It was emphasised in the context of this principle that "the Government has the right to govern and make laws".
+In a 1989 presentation about how the principles of The Treaty of Waitangi were intended to guide Crown action, Geoffrey Palmer noted: "The First and Second Articles of the Treaty are both strong statements which necessarily qualify one another.
+Kawanatanga is subject to a promise to protect rangatiratanga.
+Rangatiratanga is subject to an acknowledgement of kawanatanga."

 The Government also recognised the Court of Appeal's description of active protection, but identified the key concept of this principle as a right for iwi to organise as iwi and, under the law, to control the resources they own.

-The Principles in legislation
+Principles in legislation

-The Treaty of Waitangi principles have impacted and enacted various legislation in particular issues in regards to property or land and many other social, legal and political aspects that affected one or more of the principles.
-The principles therefore have strong influence on not only the decision making of governments but also on laws.

-The following legislation were established due to a significant amount of influence by the Treaty of Waitangi principles and are only a few of many applications of principles within laws:
+The Treaty of Waitangi principles have been widely incorporated into legislation, thus allowing them to influence New Zealand law.
+The legislation includes: